-- Abide by the highest ethical standards of objectivity and independence. - Refrain from disseminating any communication that could fuel tension and exacerbate conflict situations. - Remain independent from the government and remain impartial in their reporting and refrain from uncritically reporting information conveyed by official sources.
+- Media companies should abide by the highest ethical standards of objectivity and independence. - They should refrain from disseminating any communication that could fuel tension and exacerbate conflict situations. - They should remain independent from the government and remain impartial in their reporting and refrain from uncritically reporting information conveyed by official sources.
 They should avoid engaging in reporting that is too polarised along political, ethnic or religious lines. - Retain an independent ownership structure.

-Refrain from participating in the practice of "embedded" journalists.
-If it is necessary to accompany armed forces, they should ensure that journalists maintain independence and objectivity when reporting on activities of the armed forces.
+• Refrain from participating in the practice of "embedded" journalists.
+If it is necessary to accompany armed forces, they should ensure that they retain independence and objectivity when reporting on activities of the armed forces.

-The Special Rapporteur should recommend to social media platforms:
+The Special Rapporteur should recommend that social media platforms at minimum:

-- Platforms should articulate clear, accessible and easily understood policies governing disinformation, propaganda and "hate speech" on their platforms in line with the "human rights by default" approach.
-All content rules, as well as reporting and appeals processes, should be available to the users in the language in which they engage with the platform. - To the extent that social media platforms develop policies specific to certain types of disinformation, propaganda or 'hate speech', these policies should likewise be precise and nuanced in line with the standard of legality set out in international human rights law. - Decisions on content moderation should be made by people familiar with the relevant language and with sufficient awareness and understanding of the linguistic, cultural, social, economic and political dimensions of the relevant local or regional context. - Content moderation processes should not disadvantage users on the basis of language, country or region. - Social media platforms should put in place internal complaint and dispute resolution mechanisms, including for the wrongful removal of content or other restrictions on their users' freedom of expression.
+- Articulate clear, accessible and easily understood policies governing disinformation, propaganda and "hate speech" on their platforms in line with the "human rights by default" approach.
+All content rules, as well as reporting and appeals processes, should be available to the users in the language in which they engage with the platform. - To the extent that social media companies develop policies specific to certain types of disinformation, propaganda or 'hate speech', these policies should likewise be precise and nuanced in line with the standard of legality set out in international human rights law. - Decisions on content moderation should be made by people familiar with the relevant language and with sufficient awareness and understanding of the linguistic, cultural, social, economic and political dimensions of the relevant local or regional context. - Content moderation processes should not disadvantage users on the basis of language, country or region. - Social media companies should put in place internal complaint and dispute resolution mechanisms, including for the wrongful removal of content or other restrictions on their users' freedom of expression.
 In particular, individuals should be given detailed notice of a complaint and the opportunity to respond prior to content removal.
-Internal appeal mechanisms should be clear and easy to find on company websites. - They should publish comprehensive transparency reports, including detailed information on their decision-making processes; the tools they use to moderate content, such as algorithms and 'trusted flagger' schemes; and content removal requests received and actioned on the basis of their terms of service.
+Internal appeal mechanisms should be clear and easy to find on company websites. - Social media companies should publish comprehensive transparency reports, including detailed information on their decision-making processes; the tools they use to moderate content, such as algorithms and 'trusted flagger' schemes, and content removal requests received and actioned on the basis of their terms of service.
 They should also provide additional information on appeals processes, including the number of appeals, received and their outcomes.
-Such information should be disaggregated on a per-country basis. - They should engage with local civil society actors to monitor and detect 'hate speech' on social media tailored to the local context and languages.
+Such information should be disaggregated on a per-country basis. - Social media companies should engage with local civil society actors to monitor and detect "hate speech" on social media tailored to the local context and languages.
 They should further collaborate with civil society groups focused on digital rights to ensure that content moderation and removal processes are aligned with community needs.